How to Become a Shoe Maker

 2. Many schools offer courses in shoemaking, which can provide you with the skills you need to design and construct shoes.

-3. Some designers also have a background in engineering, as this can help understand the construction of shoes.
+3. Some designers also have a background in engineering, as this can help them understand the construction of shoes.

 4. Experience is also important, so working as an assistant to an experienced shoe designer or working in a shoemaking workshop can be helpful.